DigitalArtsNetworkMelbourne/huemovie/README.md

 # Huemovie
-Set the mood with this Python script that changes the colour of your Philips Hue globes to match the scene of whatever you're watching on your Mac.
+Set the mood with this Python script that changes the colour of your Philips Hue globes to match the scene of whatever you're watching on your Mac, Windows, Linux, or Raspberry Pi device.

 ## Requirements
 This script requires Python 2.6+, but at this stage won't work with 3+.
 All dependencies are included in requirements.txt.
 To install, simply run: